r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 # Create Project/Merchant

 With a valid token you can start to create a new project (merchant).

-From the response you need to store the contract->id (f.e.
+From the response you need to save the field "contract->id" (f.e.
 PCR_20NP4X8NK2MG5BAD875XUKDW5QYVAB).

 ## Request

 ```
 POST /api/v2/Payment/Contracts/me/RequestId HTTP/1.1
 Host: connect-testing.secupay-ag.de